heard in darkness.

 of minerals and time.

-Without it, there are no flowers.
+there are no flowers.

 I will never see those leaves again,